 - 255 grams (1 cup + 1 tablespoon) warm water plus more as needed

 - 2 tablespoons extra-virgin olive oil

 - Leaves from 1 sprig fresh rosemary

 - 1/2 teaspoon red pepper flakes

-- 6 cups (1.2 kg) canned whole peeled tomatoes, pureed and strained (I use an equivalent combination of ground peeled tomatoes and tomato sauce)
+- 6 cups (1.2 kg) canned whole peeled tomatoes, pureed and strained, or crushed tomatoes

 - 115 grams (1/2 cup) unsalted butter, cut into small cubes, plus more for serving (I omit the extra for serving)